Marclie/SuaveStateScanner/README.md

 calculation.

-This is a general mathematical tool to enforce continuity of any set of states along a set of points with quantities that needs the states to be continuous along their points.
+This is a general mathematical tool to enforce continuity of any set of states along a set of points with quantities that need the states to be continuous along their points.
 This will only work well for data that is inherently continuous with closely spaced points.